Unleash/unleash/website/docs/feature-flag-tutorials/python/implementing-feature-flags.md

 ![An architectural diagram of our Python app using Unleash feature flags](/img/python-flask-unleash-architecture.png)

-This architecture diagram breaks down how the Python app works with Unleash to control feature flags.

-Your Python app is an **Evaluation Service**, which is meant to evaluate feature flags and pass evaluated results down to the SDK in the client application.
-In this context, the results will be passed to the Python SDK.

-The Unleash Server is a **Feature Flag Control Service**, which is a service that manages your feature flags and is used to retrieve flag data from (and send data to, especially when not using a UI).
-The Unleash server has a UI for creating and managing projects and feature flags.
-There are also [API commands available in our documentation](https://docs.getunleash.io/reference/api/unleash) to perform the same actions straight from your CLI or server-side app.

-An Evaluation Service and a Feature Flag Control Service work hand in hand for you to leverage feature flags.
-For this tutorial, we will be using both to toggle extended functionality for surveys hosted in the Python app database.

 ## 1. Unleash best practice for backend apps

 Since Python is a backend language, there are special security considerations to plan around when implementing feature flags.